How To Load A Nervous Horse

 Positive Reinforcement

 Positive reinforcement is essentially rewarding your horse for good behaviour.
-Positive reinforcement when loading might look like a treat for stepping onto the ramp, or just a scratch on the neck when they take a closer look.
+When loading, positive reinforcement might look like a treat for stepping onto the ramp or just a scratch on the neck when they take a closer look.

 Studies have shown positive reinforcement to be very valuable in horse training and one of the most effective ways to encourage learning.
-With the stress hormone, cortisol, hindering learning capacity, we do not want to use techniques to encourage good behaviour that may cause more even more stress!
+With the stress hormone cortisol hindering learning capacity, we do not want to use techniques to encourage good behaviour that may cause even more stress!

 Teaching techniques such as negative reinforcement, positive punishment and negative punishment could put a halt to improvement, releasing less serotonin and therefore less good behaviour reinforcement!
 In addition, positive punishment and negative reinforcement have to be used extremely precisely to have the desired effect – poor use of these methods could make behaviour worse.

-Lighting in your trailer or lorry might not spring to mind as a solution to loading a nervous horse, however research suggests it plays an integral role.
+Lighting in your trailer or lorry might not immediately come to mind as a solution to loading a nervous horse, but research suggests it plays an integral role.

-At the 2018 French Equine Research Day, researcher presented their findings on how different light intensities affected horses when loading.
-They found horses loaded with a white light (as appose to an overly blue or yellow light) at 50% of it’s brightness, reduced heart rate, negative behaviours and time to load, more than natural light, other colours and other strengths of light.
-The researchers suggested this was due to the horse’s being able to see clearly, due to lower contrast between light inside and outside of the stable.
+At the 2018 French Equine Research Day, the researcher presented their findings on how different light intensities affected horses when loading.
+They found horses loaded with a white light (as opposed to an overly blue or yellow light) at 50% of its brightness, reduced heart rate, negative behaviours and time to load, more than natural light, other colours and other strengths of light.
+The researchers suggested this was due to the horse’s being able to see clearly due to the lower contrast between light inside and outside of the stable.

 Next time you load, consider turning on the lights in your trailer or using a portable light to brighten your horse’s path.

 You play a vital role in keeping your horse calm!
-Horse’s can sense panic, so if you are nervous or stress, it’s more than likely your horse will be too!
+Horses can sense panic, so if you are nervous or stressed, it’s more than likely your horse will be, too!

-To conquer your nerves, make sure you get used to handling your horse around trailers!
-If your nervous to load, grab someone confident to load for you, whilst your horse still becomes used to the idea themselves.
+To conquer your nerves, make sure you get used to handling your horse around trailers.
+If you’re nervous about loading, grab someone confident to load for you whilst your horse still becomes used to the idea.

 Tips to keep your horse calm whilst around the trailer include, playing classic music, grooming and using essential oils on equipment, such as lavender oil.
 All these methods have shown to significantly reduce heart rate and will help your horse to associated your mode of transport with positive rather than negative assumptions.